Best swimskins reviewed for racing in 2025

 The swimskins in this test all promise to give you a faster non-wetsuit swim, which meant plenty of testing in open water.

-So without further ado, he’s our pick of the best swimskins on the market right now.
+So without further ado, here’s our pick of the best swimskins in 2025.

 Sailfish Rebel Pro 2

-If you want to convince triathletes that your swim skin is fast, it’s not a bad idea to have your company MD break the Kona swim course record in it… and that’s just what Sailfish founder Jan Sibberson did in the previous version of the Rebel Pro 2 in 2018.
+If you want to convince triathletes that your swim skin is fast, it’s not a bad idea to have your company MD break the Kona swim course record in it… and that’s just what Sailfish founder Jan Sibberson did in the previous version of the Rebel Pro 2.

 As I find with Sailfish wetsuits, the fit was generous, and my size medium was quite wide across the chest.
 The material is described as ‘surface-compressed high-performance textile’ that’s densely woven for maximum hydrodynamics.